 Single cells in 6400 wells

 Our microwell chip contains 6400 wells.
-The bottom of the wells is optically transparent and has a thickness of 1 µm and contans a single pore.
-A cell suspension is transferred to the microwells chip and fluidic forces direct the cell towards to bottom of the microwells.
-Filling of the 6400 microwells takes a few minutes and the cellsremain inside the preferred cell medium all time.
-After completing the filling of the microwells over 99% of the filled microwells contains a single cell.
+The bottom of these wells is optically transparent, has a thickness of 1 µm and contains a single pore.
+A cell suspension is transferred to the microwells chip: fluidic forces direct the cell towards to bottom of the microwells, where the fluid exits through the pore by applying a negative force.
+This flow stops once a cell is on top of the pore, causing the other cells to flow towards a neighboring well.
+Filling of the 6400 microwells takes a few minutes and the cells remain inside the preferred cell medium all time.
+After completing the filling of the microwells, over 99% of the filled microwells contains a single cell.

 Minimal amount of stress on viable cells